pkej/Minecraft-Mod-Pack-Tutorial/README.md

 How to write, test and syncronize separate client and server packs.

 # Synopsis
-Use a launcher where you can create different profiles, and create different profiles for testing.
+Use a launcher where you can create different profiles, and create different profiles for testing single mods, testing integration of mods and deployment.

 Likewise create four different servers for testing different configurations.